-Clutter: The Freeloader from Hell
+Clutter: Freeloader from Hell

 A challenging "box" at any age, clutter can sometimes overwhelm us as the years mount.
 Not only encumbering our lives, it can also hound those who cannot bear to leave a mess for the heirs.
 Some of us have dealt with such "messes" already (maybe more than once) and remember all too well the monumental hassles and energetic/emotional drain involved.